 Not every discipline is based on fundamental principles.
 When someone talks about the fundamentals of marketing, or the fundamentals of business communications, for example, they are usually talking about introductory concepts or things you should know if you want to succeed in those endeavors.
 Other disciplines however, such as chemistry and music, are deeply rooted in fundamental principles or laws of nature.
 Achieving a level of professional competence in that kind of field requires not just mastery of concepts and tasks, but a sound understanding of the underlying principles.

 Music is also based on fundamental principles, and people have created music since prehistoric times.
 The ancient Greeks understood that music had mathematical properties, but early notation systems did not fully reflect that understanding.
-As a result, early written music could be used to help musicians remember a tune they had already heard but was not a reliable way for someone to learn one they had never actually heard.
-Modern music notation brought significant improvement because it allows the mathematical elements of a composition to be described in precise detail, and allows even the expressive elements to be described in some detail.
+As a result, early written music could be used to help musicians remember a tune they had already heard but it was not a reliable way for someone to learn a tune they had never actually heard.
+Modern music notation brought significant improvement because it allows the mathematical elements of a composition to be described in precise detail, and allows even the subjective expressive elements to be described in some detail.
 The standardization of modern notation led to an enormous and rapid expansion of creative output during the golden age of classical music which has continued ever since.

 The preface to Ancient Double-Entry Bookkeeping (1914), which is the earliest modern English translation of Pacioli's original treatise, indicates that the author recognized a basis in fundamental principles for double-entry bookkeeping.
 He wrote: